 Related to the above, in the book, Gandalf did indeed obtain the map and key of Erebor from Thorin's father Thráin, but it was when Thráin was a raving mad prisoner of the Necromancer decades before the Quest of Erebor.
-It remains to be seen how Jackson and Co. will explain that one, if it is explained at all...
+Here, Thráin is only now being discovered by Gandalf in such a state.

 The Witch-King of Angmar's backstory is changed so that he and the other Nazgûl were locked away in an enchanted tomb following the fall of Angmar, rather than going to Gondor and taking over Minas Ithil like they did in the books.
 Although that does fit in with movie canon: Minas Ithil is briefly shown being redecorated in The Fellowship.
 Meaning the ringwraiths must have been preoccupied in the time leading up to conquering that city.